cameronmalloy/cameronmalloy_pelican/content/articles/concussions.md

 Date: 2020-06-08 15:30
 Author: Cameron Malloy
 Category: Data Science
-Tags: Permutation Testing
+Tags: Causality Tests, Permutation Testing, Multivariate Regression
 Slug: concussions
-Summary: What is the overall sentiment of the bay area?
-What is the distribution of this sentiment?
-What are people happy or sad about in a given area?
-The San Francisco Bay Area is home to a very diverse population.
-There are many different people from different racial profiles.
+Summary: Have the new NFL rules significantly reduced the number of concussions in a season?
+Or has the decrease just been random chance?
 Postid: 1

 *Have the new NFL rules significantly reduced the number of concussions in a season?
 Or has the decrease just been random chance?*